pcraciunoiu/embrangler/_posts/2011-03-01-datastore-an-abstraction-layer.markdown

 * Control whether to go to the next layer type depending on whether the previous succeeded or failed.
 Say, if you want to send the request to server but that fails, try localStorage as a fallback.
 Or the opposite.
 * Include a <code>.get_then_store</code> shortcut for getting the data from layer A and storing it in layer B?
 * Extensible: as easy as <code>DataStore.addLayer(layerName, layerHandler)</code>, where layerHandler (obviously) implements some common API along with exposing some of its own, if necessary (e.g. ability to query or find, for IndexedDB).
+* As sending and getting data from the server means keeping _two or more_ databases in sync, collisions may arise.
+Provide a collision callback or some smart defaults for handling collision.
+E.g. sometimes server data is always right (trusted more than user data), other times local data is king.

 ## Help!
 Hopefully my rant has gotten you thinking about the right approach.
 What would you like to see?
 What would make this something you would use and be happy with?